When Is the Best Time

 - Watch the spectacular sunset at Laniakea Beach.
 One of the best spots in Oahu, just breathtaking.

-- Stay here in the north of Oahu at least for two nights to increase the chance of a sighting.
+- Stay here in the north of Oahu for at least two nights to increase the chance of a sighting.
 It was just a ten-minute drive for us, and we always had a quick look to check if turtles were present.
-The other advantage; there is too much traffic roughly from 11 am onwards coming from Honolulu.
-Often the parking lot is full.
+The other advantage is that there is too much traffic, roughly from 11 am onwards, coming from Honolulu.
+Often, the parking lot is full.
 Weekends are super crazy.
 We recommend the private Pipe Beach House, just a 10-minute drive north of Laniakea Beach.
 Another excellent choice on the north shore is the Turtle Bay Resort, in a spectacular location.
-Nearby is the famous snorkel spot Sharks Cove with lots of colourful fish.
+Nearby is the famous snorkel spot, Sharks Cove, with lots of colourful fish.

 Sharks Cove is a famous spot for snorkelling and diving. - Carry plenty of water and a picnic.
 There isn’t any shop or cafe nearby and finding a new parking lot is almost impossible.
-Keep in mind there isn't any restroom available, but you can take a bath.
+Remember, no restroom is available, but you can take a bath 😉.

-- On calm days the beach is an excellent place for swimming in shallow water.
+- On calm days, the beach is an excellent place for swimming in shallow water.
 It is a soft white sand beach.
 There are some bigger rocks on the seafloor, which are easy to identify.
-I saw sea urchins but only at the rocks at the end of the beach.
+I saw sea urchins but only on the rocks at the end of the beach.
 However, supervise your kids; don't let them go alone.

 The rocky shore at the end of Laniakea; only here I saw sea urchins - The sun is intense during midday.
-If you seek shelter, there are palm trees and bushes almost at the end of the beach opposite the parking.
+If you seek shelter, palm trees and bushes are almost at the beach's end opposite the parking.

 Best Months to Visit